-- Low in calories – choose an alcohol free wine that is low in sugar.
+- Low in calories - choose an alcohol free sparkling wine that is low in sugar, or an organic juice if you're not using wine.
 That combined with freshly squeezed orange juice makes these a healthy alternative to the real thing.

 - They look great!
 Who can resist the elegance of these delicious drinks.

 What is a mimosa Mocktail?

 A mimosa is a classic cocktail typically made with champagne and citrus juice.

 Orange juice is primarily used, although there are some lemon lime variations out there.
 The alcoholic version is usually served with brunch - or breakfast!

 Mimosa is a type of plant with a gorgeous orange/golden colour very similar to the colour of champagne and orange juiced mixed together.